SciML/SciMLBook/README.md

 ## Lecture 2: Optimizing Code
 [Lecture 2 from SciML, Optimizing Code](https://book.sciml.ai/lecture2/optimizing)

+** HW1 will be announced today.
+Probably the same as last year's with updated due dates, and submission to canvas.

 ### Material copied from last year for now:

 There are two main branches of technical computing: machine learning and